Frenvius/disneyland-mods/BepInEx/plugins/Smoothbrain-ServerCharacters/README.md

 Has to be installed on all clients and the server, to have any effect.

-If you want to copy profiles from the client to the server manually, just copy them to the character folder on the server and prefix them with the Steam ID and an underscore.
+If you want to copy profiles from the client to the server manually, just copy them to the character folder on the server and prefix them with the Steam ID (for Steam save files) and an underscore.

 ## Features

+### Crossplay

+ServerCharacters works with the Xbox Gamepass version of the game as well.

 ### Backups